How Companies Use Proxies for Competitive Intelligence

 Never acceptable:

-• Accessing private systems, accounts, or data without authorization.
+• Accessing private systems, accounts, or data without authorisation.

-• Using stolen credentials, social engineering employees for confidential information, or impersonating customers to access restricted data.
+• Using stolen credentials, social-engineering employees, or impersonating customers to access restricted data.

-• Circumventing technical access controls that constitute legal barriers (password-protected areas, paid content behind paywalls without subscribing).
+• Circumventing technical access controls (password-protected areas, paywalled content without subscribing).

 • Hiring competitor employees primarily to extract trade secrets.